Arnesfield/argstree/README.md

 Type: `boolean`\
 Default: `false`

-When enabled, a [`ParseError`](#parseerror) is thrown for unrecognized arguments that look like an option (e.g. `-o`, `--option`).
+When enabled, a [`ParseError`](#parseerror) is thrown for unrecognized arguments that look like an option (e.g., `-o`, `--option`).
 When enabled for a child node, unrecognized arguments are saved to the parent node instead.
 Can be one of the following values:

 - `true` - Enables strict mode for both self and descendants.
 - `false` - Disables strict mode for both self and descendants.